How to Use BMX Race Hub

 Many iconic FMF alloy frames were actually designed and built by Bill Bastian at Race Inc., leading to significant confusion in the vintage market to this day.

 Canadian-made alloy frames.
 Yess wound down in 2021.
 Renny Husada relaunched as Hydrogen BMX in November 2022 with the same factory and DNA.
-Hydrogen was also terminated by early 2025.
+Limited availability — contact via Facebook for current stock.

 Staats Ciari Parts